Berezove, Volnovakha Raion, Donetsk Oblast

-The War in Donbass, that started in mid-April 2014, brought both civilian and military casualties.
+The War in Donbas, that started in mid-April 2014, brought both civilian and military casualties.
 In a clash between Ukrainian and pro-Russian troops, that took place near the village on 10 November 2014, three Ukrainian servicemen were killed and three others wounded.
 A 30-year-old female civilian was killed by explosion of a booby trap near the village on 8 September 2015.
 Two Ukrainian servicemen were killed near the village on 11 March 2017.

 Demographics

 Native language as of the Ukrainian Census of 2001: